 From your Klaviyo account, you can locate your Active on Site snippet by clicking the account dropdown and selecting Setup Web Tracking.
 Copy the first snippet.

-From your Google Tag Manger, paste your Klaviyo Active on Site snippet into the HTML box.
+From your Google Tag Manager, paste your Klaviyo Active on Site snippet into the HTML box.

 Set your trigger to fire on a page view for all pages.
 This ensures that your Active on Site snippet will fire whenever customers view a page on your site.